baiatulutata/phpRestApi/README.md

 ## License

-This project is free to use!
+This project is free to use and you don't have to mention me. it's stuff i put together copying from stackoverflow:D!
 ---